Learn about Universal Credit and how to apply for it

 - When are your future appointments?
 Do you know what are these for?

 - Were you asked to do anything before the next appointment?

 - Were there any other issues?

-Refugees will need to report any changes to their personal circumstances, such as starting employment as soon as possible.
-With Universal Credit it is possible to report changes through the Online Journal.
+Refugees will need to report any changes in their personal circumstances, such as starting employment, as soon as possible.
+With Universal Credit it is possible to report changes through the online journal.